soggybag/Front-end-Web-Class-2/README.md

 Make type that is comfortable to read.
 Use line spacing, and  constrast  to make your type more legible.
 Avoid overly saturated  colors and harsh constrast.

+Avoid center aligned text.

+Limit the number of fonts to one, two, maybe three at most.

 ## Projects and Challenges

 The style guide is something we will continue to work on and improve.
 At this stage you will not have enough information